 We’re aware of how harmful smoking and tobacco usage are to our overall health, but did you know it’s especially awful for your oral health?
 Chronic smokers suffer from increased dental problems that make their smiles unsightly.
 Tobacco intake will turn teeth yellow, and sometimes even brown.

 Aside from tooth discoloration, tobacco increases the likeliness of cavities, gum recession, gum disease, tooth loss, and throat, lung and oral cancer.
-Learn more about the negative effects smoking has on your smile.

 4. Limit Your Alcohol Intake